mathieudutour/git-sketch-plugin/docs/FAQ.md

 ## I get `xcrun error: cannot be used within an App Sandbox.` whenever I try to use the plugin, what do I do?

 The plugin doesn't work with the app from the Mac App Store.
 It needs to access git and the file system which is impossible on a sandboxed app.

+## I get `Failed... gpg: cannot open '/dev/tty': Device not configured` when I try to commit, what do I do?

+You are signing your commits with PGP/GPG, which is great!
+Yet, you just hit a [common issue with GnuPG (https://github.com/Microsoft/vscode/issues/5065) (cf. #93).
+As a workaround, you can tell GnuPG to never use the `TTY`:

+    $ echo 'no-tty' >> ~/.gnupg/gpg.conf

+More information about this option:

+> --no-tty
+> Make sure that the TTY (terminal) is never used for any output.
+This option is needed in some cases because
+> GnuPG sometimes prints ?? warnings to the TTY even if --batch is used.

+Note: this option will **not** disable GPG signed commits.
+Nonetheless, `gpg` will be slightly less verbose.